TejuRaghupathi/personnel-frontend/README.md

 The housemates can login with their credentials to acces the info.
 The info mostly present is about rent reminder at the moment.

-#what I enhjoted the most:
+#what I enjoyed the most:

 This has been entirely a very good refresher development, although it seems to be basic, I enjoyed working with creating db on AWS, this is something different from what I usually does.
-The highlighted interesting part of this project will be acheiving my immediate goal to remind oursleves of the rents due, as that has been a quite an issue for my housemates to keep up.
+The highlighted interesting part of this project has been setting up that textscroll and acheiving my immediate goal to remind oursleves of the rents due, as that has been a quite an issue for my housemates to keep up.
 Integrating weather is very interesting as well.

 #Further developments :

-I'm willing to hhave the  be chatapp integration withh this app, so we can chat about our house chores or issues directly while on it.
+I'm willing to integrate tehe chatapp with this app, so we can chat about our house chores or issues directly while on it.
 I also would like to integrate a section where you can see the shared expenses and be updated about house wide spendings.
 Will be working on Setting up an notification alert regarding upcoming rent info instead of logging in to check Also with the Rent date, need to work with backend to automate the rentdate notification